 So, here comes the $10,000 question: Would you really waste time and energy painting walls with a paintbrush when you can buy a 50 cm roller just around the corner?

 The answer: No, you wouldn’t.
 Not in a million years.

 So, here’s another question: Why would you waste time and energy on manually gathering, emailing, and copy-pasting tons of product information when you can use a PIM solution to make your work smarter, less exhausting, and more enjoyable?

 Who needs Product Information Management?

-Some people believe that the Product Information Management (PIM) solution is nothing more than a fancy marketing tool.
+Some people believe that a Product Information Management (PIM) solution is nothing more than a fancy marketing tool.
 Something only multi-channel marketers can benefit from.

-Truth is, PIM is not only a marketing tool.
-In fact, it’s a powerful system packed with killer features that provide multi-channel retailers with the technology necessary to:
+PIM is a powerful system packed with killer features that provide multi-channel retailers with the technology necessary to: